10 Things To Include In Your Wedding Invitations

 #5.
 A Way to Reply

-Couples should include a reply card and pre-addressed, stamped envelope for their guests to indicate whether they will be attending.
+Couples should include a reply card and a pre-addressed, stamped envelope for their guests to indicate whether they will be attending.
 You can keep the yes/no wording traditional, casual, or even humorous.
 Today, some couples may choose to forgo the mailed reply card, and instead share an email address or website for guests to reply online.
 Either way, include a specific date to reply by (usually one month before the ceremony).
 If the caterer requires it, you should also include menu options, so guests may initial their entree choice and inform you of any special dietary restrictions.
-If you are concerned about uninvited guests, you can include wording such as we have reserved ____ seats in your honor, to be filled in by you individually for each invitation, or a simple number attending: ___ line for clarity.
+If you are concerned about uninvited guests, you can include wording such as We have reserved ____ seats in your honor, to be filled in by you individually for each invitation, or a simple number attending: ___ line for clarity.

 Floral wedding invitations